quasarframework/quasar-ui-qcalendar/.github/ISSUE_TEMPLATE/bug_report_v5.md

 assignees: ''
 ---

-For a legitimate bug, in order to process faster, please go here https://codepen.io/collection/qOBOEG, select the correct CodePen for your Calendar type and fork the codepen, add code to reproduce the bug and submit link here (don't forget to save your codepen):
+For a legitimate bug, in order to process faster, please open the closest matching documentation example, use its CodePen action to create a reproduction, add the code that reproduces the bug, and submit the saved CodePen link here:

 **Describe the bug**
 A clear and concise description of what the bug is.